kurgm/kage-engine/README.md

 const { Kage, Polygons } = require("@kurgm/kage-engine");
 ```

-Alternatively, you can also load the bundled file from CDN to your web page:
+Alternatively, you can load the bundled file from a CDN in your web page:
 ```html
 <script src="https://unpkg.com/@kurgm/kage-engine@0.5.0/dist/kage.min.js"></script>
 ```
-This way, only `Kage` is defined in the global scope.
+This will define only `Kage` in the global scope.
 You can access `Polygons` and `Buhin` as `Kage`'s properties:
 ```js
 const Polygons = Kage.Polygons;
 const Buhin = Kage.Buhin;